polhenarejos/picokeys-docs/docs/picokeyapp/first-steps.md

 ## Overview

-When using PicoKeyApp for the first time, the following actions are required:
+When using PicoKey App for the first time, the following actions are required:

 1. Install a valid license
 2. Connect a compatible PicoKeys device